July 07, 2022 by Anna-Bet Stemmet

 4. Theme & Décor

 When contemplating how to set up a birthday party at home, we like to take a step back and consider the things we already have.
-Make a list of all the vases, table runners, tablecloths, napkins, candle holders, and other bits and bobs you already have at home.
+Make a list of all the vases, table runners, table cloths, napkins, candle holders, and other bits and bobs you already have at home.
 Then use this as a starting-off point when you consider décor.

 As for themes, go easy on yourself friend.
 Party themes are a dime a dozen, and it tends to get even more confusing the deeper your Pinterest dive takes you.
 Stop and take a moment to consider what you are about.
 What brings you joy, buddy?
 Are you all about a certain decade, like the 60s or the 2000s?
 That’s a complete vibe right there.

 Or perhaps you love the outdoors and want to go for an indoor jungle situation?
-Your favourite movie or series could also provide some inspo.
+Your favorite movie or series could also provide some inspo.
 Take a moment to feel out your current vibe (journal even, it helps!), and use that as a guideline to pinpoint your theme.
 Be your own bestie in this respect.

 Once you’ve settled on the theme, and you have your list of stuff you already have at home, it’s time to fill in the blanks.
 Create a wish list of items you want to set the scene for your shindig, and then winnow down until you have the essentials.
 Reach out to suppliers for quotes, make your choice, pay the deposit, and keep tabs on your budget spreadsheet.